 The value of Bitcoin has gone up, and then it has come back down.
 Over the years, it has truly taken investors—and anyone interested in the cryptocurrency—on a rollercoaster ride.
-Only time will tell whether this crypto-currency, which has been controversial since its introduction in 2008, will continue booming or if the bubble will burst and prompt more people to short-sell Bitcoin.
+Only time will tell whether Bitcoin, which has been controversial since its introduction in 2009, will continue booming, or if the bubble will burst and prompt more people to short-sell Bitcoin.

 Bitcoin Scam 1: Fake Bitcoin Exchanges

-Recently South Korean financial authorities and the local Bitcoin community exposed one of the most insidious Bitcoin scams: a fake exchange called BitKRX.
+In 2017, South Korean financial authorities and the local Bitcoin community exposed one of the most insidious Bitcoin scams: a fake exchange called BitKRX.
 It presented itself as part of the largest trading platform in the country and took people’s money.

 Bitcoin Scam 2: Ponzi Schemes

-Bitcoin Scam 3: Fake Crypto-Currencies
+Bitcoin Scam 3: Fake Cryptocurrencies

 Bitcoin Scam 4: Old School Scams